fsr/csharp-lessons/_exercises/02_calculate_polygon_area_1.md

 lesson: 2
 ---

-Calculate the area of a polyon given with a set of points to represent his vertices.
+Calculate the area of a polyon given with a set of points to represent his vertices.[^solution]

+[^solution]:
+    You can find the solution to this task [Here](https://github.com/satkowski/csharp-solutions/blob/master/02_grundlagen_2/polygon_area_1.cs).

 ### Step 1